 Every exchange operates with its own set of rules and requirements for conducting an IPO.
 Country-specific regulatory landscapes are often dramatically different between jurisdictions as well.
-Whether a company is looking to list in its home country or is exploring listing outside of its own jurisdiction, is it important that the company and its management are aware of the requirements from the outset as well as potential pitfalls that may derail the offering.
+Whether a company is looking to list in its home country or is exploring listing outside of its own jurisdiction, it is important that the company and its management are aware from the outset of the legal requirements as well as potential pitfalls that may impact the offering.
 Moreover, once a company is public, there are ongoing jurisdiction-specific disclosure and other requirements with which it must comply.
+This second edition of The Initial Public Offerings Law Review introduces the intricacies of taking a company public in these jurisdictions and serves as a guide for issuers and their directors and management.